macintacos/macintacos.github.io/content/posts/work-in-progress/index.md

 After going through all of this, I've got some feedback.

 - The Wally GUI application was a tad more unreliable than I would've liked.
+Sometimes I would go to flash the board, the app would hang, and then _every keyboard I used wouldn't work until I rebooted_.
 The `wally-cli` CLI tool was rock solid, though, and I've been using that for all of my flashing.
+Your mileage may vary.
 - Especially when I was in the midst of changing colors, I found it basically impossible to tell what color was already used from the per-key palettes when you selected a key.
 It'd be great if, when you selected a key in the UI, it'd also tell you what color you've assigned to that key.
-- The UI disables the key that got you to the layer in question.
+- The `OSL()` layer action can bring you to a layer, but it disables the key in that layer.
 This makes sense for layer actions like `MO()`, because the layer is only active when you are actively holding the key that got you there.
-However, for layer functions like `TT()` or `OSL()`, it's perfectly fine to lift your finger off the key that got you into that layer, freeing that key up for other actions.
-Unfortunately, the Oryx configurator doesn't distinguish these layer functions, and leaves them disabled in the destination layer regardless of what function type got you there.
-This made things like a `gg` motion in the `NORMAL` layer (which I would've mapped to `cmd+up`) pretty much impossible.
+However, for layer functions like `OSL()`, it's perfectly fine to lift your finger off the key that got you into that layer, freeing that key up for other actions.
+This made things like a `gg` motion in the `NORMAL` layer (which I would've mapped to `cmd+up`) much more clumsy to implement with the UI, so I didn't bother.

 ## What's next?

-There are already multiple things that I want to improve upon.
+There are already multiple things that I want to improve upon for this layout.

-- Add some more actions into the `Adjust` layer; I basically didn't modify it heavily because I couldn't think of anything, so this is ripe for improvement.
+- Add some more actions into the `Adjust` layer; I basically ignored it heavily because I couldn't think of anything, so this is ripe for improvement.
-- Come up with some more common vim motions that I can accomplish without getting into macros; at a certain point, getting into macros will be inevitable, but using the GUI tool is so much easier than editing code (IMO) that I'm going to dread when I have to switch over.
+- Come up with some more common Vim motions that I can accomplish without getting into macros; at a certain point, getting into macros will be inevitable, but using the GUI tool is so much easier than editing the keymap code (IMO) that I'm going to dread when I have to switch over.
-- Mess around with creating more complex macros.
-There were a few chords/motions that I created that definitely could have been more cleanly be defined via macros, and that's probably the next thing that I'd get around to messing around with.
+- Once I exhaust all available options to me in the UI, I want to start messing around with creating more complex [macros](https://docs.qmk.fm/#/feature_macros).
+There were a few chords/motions that I created that definitely could have been more cleanly defined via macros, and that's probably the next thing that I'd get around to messing aroun
 - I want to investigate using [leader keys with QMK](https://beta.docs.qmk.fm/features/feature_leader_key).
 Especially coming from Spacemacs, this capability made me salivate; but I knew that it would be an unending hole of complexity and opportunities that I just avoided it altogether.
 Maybe the next time I have 5 solid days of playing around, I'll do it, but right now... nope.

 Anyway, that about wraps this up.
 For those of you that made it to the end, you get a virtual pat on the back, and permission to go and have a cookie!